DelNov/T-Flows/readme.md

 ![!](Documentation/Manual/Figures/bubble_initial.png "")

-While the _Process_ is running, and we are sure that initial condition was properly set, we would like to turn your attenion to a few things in the
+While the _Process_ is running, and you are sure that initial condition was properly set, we would like to turn your attenion to a few things in the
 ```control``` file which are characteristic for VOF simulation.